Skip to main content

 Like Kodak many of the owners of law firms that I talk to recognise that change will happen but want to hold on to existing processes for as long as possible.

-It would be wrong to assume that law firm managers don't care about doing things better.
+It would be wrong to assume that law firm managers don't care about doing things better or quicker.
 But overseeing and paying for change for the benefit of the next generation of lawyers isn't what they signed up for.

 Law firms must make sure they are not falling into the same trap as Kodak.
 There are a number of potentially disruptive developments occurring at present which may have similar effects on firms as digital photography had on Kodak.
-Rocket Lawyer and other online legal services are just a couple of examples.
+AI is just one of example.
 Since most owners of firms are lacking experience of how to detect and manage disruption they will have to be especially vigilant and prepared to go through one or two false alarms on their way to developing relevant experience.